BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

 2. **Invoke the use case**.
 3. Serialize the result and render the response.

-I should emphasize that in real life, the tests should always come first.
-Actually this view is pretty simple to test.
-The only dependency here is an object which implements ``VoteForArticleUseCase`` protocol TODO:source:
+There is only one dependency here: an object which implements ``VoteForArticleUseCase`` protocol TODO:source:

 .. code-block:: python

    class VoteForArticleUseCase(Protocol):
       def vote_for_article(self, command: VoteForArticleCommand) -> VoteForArticleResult:
-          raise NotImplementedError()
+          pass

+Of course, in real life, test always come first.
-We can test all the possible scenarios by injecting a tailored test double.
+We can play all possible scenarios by injecting a tailored test double of the ``VoteForArticleUseCase`` dependency.
-This is times more lightweight compared to traditional Django app testing.
+This makes it times more lightweight compared to the traditional, spin-it-all-up Django app testing.

-For example, how would we test a scenario, where a user tries to vote twice?
+For example, how to test a scenario, where a user tries to vote two times?
 TODO:source:

 .. code-block:: python